Report to the American People on Civil Rights: Prelude

-On May 21, 1963 a federal district judge ruled that the University of Alabama had to allow two black students, James Hood and Vivian Malone, to be admitted for its summer courses, starting in June.
+On May 21, 1963, a federal district judge ruled that the University of Alabama had to allow two black students, James Hood and Vivian Malone, to be admitted for its summer courses, starting in June.
 Alabama Governor George Wallace was determined to make at least a public display of opposing the order.

 As the ensuing standoff intensified, Kennedy debated with his staff over the value of giving a speech on the matter.
 He himself was unsure of the idea, and his senior advisers were opposed to it except his brother, who supported the proposition.
 In a telephone conversation with presidential speechwriter Ted Sorensen on June 3, Vice President Lyndon B. Johnson insisted that civil rights leaders wanted "moral commitment, and that will do more to satisfy them than [legislation].
 [Kennedy] should stick to the moral issue and he should do it without equivocation ... what the Negroes are really seeking is moral force."
 He also suggested that the President should appear on television with an interracial military honor guard and argue that if there was an equal expectation for military service in the United States, then United States citizens should be treated equally in their country.
-In anticipation that the President might go forward with a response, the Attorney General had directed his recently-hired speechwriter, Richard Yates, to produce a draft.
+In anticipation that the President might go forward with a response, the Attorney General had directed his recently hired speechwriter, Richard Yates, to produce a draft.
 Yates began writing on the evening of June 9.
-Hours after giving his American University speech on the following day, President Kennedy met with Sorensen, Kenneth O'Donnell, Larry O'Brien, and Robert Kennedy in the White House to discuss the issue.
+Hours after giving his American University speech on the previous day, President Kennedy met with Sorensen, Kenneth O'Donnell, Larry O'Brien, and Robert Kennedy in the White House to discuss the issue.
 The latter said, "Well, we've got a draft which doesn't fit all these points, but it's something to work with, and there's some pretty good sentences and paragraphs."
 The President then concluded the meeting, saying, "It will help us get ready anyway, because we may want to do it tomorrow."
 Meanwhile, King participated in a television interview which was to be printed on the front page of The New York Times the following morning.
 Comparing Kennedy's civil rights policy to Eisenhower's, King said that the President had substituted "an inadequate approach for a miserable one" and admonished him to discuss the moral dimensions of United States' racial problems.